 What we know for sure is that bad credit sucks.
 It’s tough to live with low credit scores.
-When you neglect to fix credit, everyday needs become much more expensive and difficult to obtain.
+When you neglect credit fix needs, basic financial dealings become much more expensive and difficult to obtain.

 Whether it’s turning on utilities, applying for an apartment or shopping for car insurance, bad credit scores will cost you.
 For example, insurance companies often charge higher rates for drivers with bad credit, it doesn’t matter if you have a pristine driving record.

 Cell phone and cable companies may require a security deposit when your credit scores are low.
 Landlords often require tenants with bad credit to pay more in security deposits.

 When you fix credit errors doors open up much easier to financial products and other basic necessities.

 What you can do with a good credit score

 There are various credit scores but we’re going to focus on FICO scores because they are the scores used by 90% of top lenders.
 FICO scores range from 300-850.
 A good credit score ranges from 670 to 739 according to FICO.
 While it may not get you the lowest interest rates as those in the higher credit score range, it puts a borrower in the “acceptable” category.

 Good credit is essential to low interest rates on mortgage, car and personal loans, not to mention credit cards.
 Entrepreneurs seeking start-up money along with seasoned small business owners benefit from good credit scores.
 The security of knowing you can borrow money when you need to, gives you peace of mind.